 ** European Loop Braiding: Investigations and Results–Part II Instructions for Letter Braids in 17th Century Manuscripts 2009, by Noémi Speiser and Joy Boutrup

-[this is a separate publication from Part I. Available separately or together from BraidersHand].
+[this is a separate publication from Part I. Available from BraidersHand].

 This book/monograph is not (primarily) a set of instructions, despite the title.
 Instead, it is about a set of instructions.
 It’s an analysis of several manuscripts with braiding instructions from the 17th Century.
 The main focus is how Joy Boutrup deciphered the three braiding methods, and a detailed analysis of the braids themselves.
 It does include very brief braiding instructions (hidden away in the appendices), with no illustrations of the moves.

 If your primary goal is learning how to make the letterbraids, before purchasing the monograph, I recommend learning how to make ‘double braids’ in cooperation with another braider, and then following my video tutorial on how to braid one half of the 14-loop letterbraid.

 The instructions in the monograph will only be useful for loop braiders who are already familiar with the methods and terminology taught in Old English Pattern Books for Loop Braiding, including how to braid in cooperation with another braider.
 That is not taught in this monograph, it is prerequisite knowledge.
 Once the braiding method for one of the 3 types of letterbraids has been learned, you then use it along with Joy Boutrup’s extensive letter charts for forming each of the letters.
 Aside from the 14-loop braid of my post above, the monograph also covers two different 10-loop letterbraids.
 All three types of letterbraids are presented as two-person braids, which is not the way I make them.